GeotrekCE/Geotrek-admin/docs/install/advanced-configuration.rst

         INSTALLED_APPS += ('geotrek.sensitivity', )

-    You can insert rules of sensitive area with these commands :
+    You can insert rules of sensitive area with these commands:

     .. code-block:: bash